Skip to main content

 RecoveryMinimal; slight flaking for 1-2 days3-7 days of visible peeling and flaking

-Results TimelineImmediate glow; full results after series of treatmentsNoticeable improvement in 7-14 days after peeling completes
+Results TimelineFresh glow; full results after series of treatmentsNoticeable improvement in 7-14 days after peeling completes

-Best ForMaintenance, brightening, mild texture with no downtimeAcne, hyperpigmentation, melasma, deeper texture concerns
+Best ForMaintenance, brightening, mild texture with minimal recovery for many clientsAcne, hyperpigmentation, melasma, deeper texture concerns

 Pain LevelMild tingling; very comfortableMild to moderate stinging during application